camilbancioiu/mbtk/doc/dataset/sources/RCV1v2DatasetSource.rst

 * ``configuration['feature_type']`` must contain either one of the strings ``'wordcount'`` or ``'binary'``.
 If missing, it is automatically set to ``'wordcount'``.
-Its value determines what type of values will be written in the :class:`DatasetMatrix <mbff.dataset.DatasetMatrix.DatasetMatrix>` object returned by :meth:`create_dataset_matrix
+Its value determines what type of values will be written in the :class:`DatasetMatrix <mbtk.dataset.DatasetMatrix.DatasetMatrix>` object returned by :meth:`create_dataset_matrix
-  <mbff.dataset.sources.RCV1v2DatasetSource.RCV1v2DatasetSource.create_dataset_matrix>`.
+  <mbtk.dataset.sources.RCV1v2DatasetSource.RCV1v2DatasetSource.create_dataset_matrix>`.

 After instantiating, call the :meth:`create_dataset_matrix()
-<mbff.dataset.sources.RCV1v2DatasetSource.RCV1v2DatasetSource.create_dataset_matrix>`
+<mbtk.dataset.sources.RCV1v2DatasetSource.RCV1v2DatasetSource.create_dataset_matrix>`
 method to get a :class:`DatasetMatrix
-<mbff.dataset.DatasetMatrix.DatasetMatrix>` object, which contains the
+<mbtk.dataset.DatasetMatrix.DatasetMatrix>` object, which contains the
 documents in RCV1v2 represented as a `document-term matrix`_, as follows:

   .. _document-term matrix: https://en.wikipedia.org/wiki/Document-term_matrix